Surrogacy in USA

 Understanding the surrogacy laws in USA

 As mentioned earlier, surrogacy is managed at state levels in USA.
-So, you may find surrogacy in USA legal at one state and illegal in another.
+So, you may find surrogacy agency in USA legal in one state and illegal in another.
 Hence, it is important for an intended parent to stay informed about the laws and regulations applicable to that respective state in USA.
 One of the first things you should consider is the legal status of surrogacy in the United States.
-Surrogacy laws in USA, in reality, differ by state.
+Surrogacy laws in the USA, in reality, differ by state.
 As a result, it is entirely dependent on the state or territory in which you choose to pursue surrogacy.

 Surrogacy is permissible in just a few states, while others have banned it entirely or partially.
 Furthermore, in certain states, only married heterosexual couples are permitted to pursue surrogacy.
-On the other hand, few states permits surrogacy for LGBT couples in USA as well.
+On the other hand, few states permit surrogacy for LGBT couples in USA as well.

-Still, it all depends on the state you are pursuing the surrogacy and we have mentioned a detailed state wise list to help you in the same process below.
+Still, it all depends on the state you are pursuing the surrogacy and we have mentioned a detailed state-wise list to help you in the same process below.
 Yet, before that, let’s take a thorough understanding of the cost of surrogacy in USA.

 Cost of surrogacy in USA

-Like any other surrogacy destination, the cost of surrogacy in USA is calculated basis of a list of factors and aspects.
-This may include egg or sperm donor cost, total number of IVF cycles completed, the, IVF medications, and the cost of a surrogate mother in USA.
-So, before making an informed decision, the intended parents must make up their mind while keeping all these cost factors in sight.
+Like any other surrogacy destination, the cost of surrogacy in USA is the calculated basis of a list of factors and aspects.
+This may include egg or sperm donor cost, the total number of IVF cycles completed, the, IVF medications, and the cost of a surrogate mother in USA.
+So, before making an informed decision, the intended parents must make up their minds while keeping all these cost factors in sight.

 Having said that, we must also quote that Surrogacy in USA may prove to be on the higher side in terms of cost, given its high-end medical infrastructure and other related aspects.

-At Surrogacy consultancy, we keep surrogacy a simple and smooth procedure for all our clients.
+At Surrogacy Consultancy, we keep surrogacy a simple and smooth procedure for all our clients.
 Once the intended parents have made contact with one of our client coordinators, we will go through all of the processes and experts that may be involved in their surrogacy journey with them in detail.
 After that, we’ll match them with a surrogate mother in USA, who will be chosen according to their preferences and needs.